mniabedii/signal-processing-coursework/README.md

 This is the final project for the **Signals and Systems** course at KNTU University, completed in Summer 2025.
 The project focuses on practical signal processing tasks using MATLAB, ranging from waveform generation to audio filtering and Fourier analysis.

+The official project specification document will be linked in this GitHub repository’s **About** section for reference.

 ## Overview

 Each task in this project explores a different concept in signals and systems: